fwiptables/fwiptables/README.md

    there are three steps to compile fwiptables script, it is possible with obash. when you has compiled, it does works only with your system hardware architecture.
 ###
    .
-0 . necesary:     fwiptables in source script bash.
+0 .
+Necesary: fwiptables in source script bash.
    .
-1 .    first:     download obash from internet.
+1 .
+First: download obash from oficial web internet page.
    .
-2 .   second:     compile obash command with make.
+2 .
+Second: compile with obash command using command make.
    .
+3a .
+Or Third: run:# obash -c -o ./destination.bin ./source-bash.sh
-3 .    third:     launch:# obash -c -o ./destination-obash.bin source-bash.sh
+   .
+3b .
+Or Third: run:# obash -c -o /usr/bin/fwiptables-bin /usr/bin/fwiptables-cmd

 ###  Actually, the file type is:
-/usr/bin/fwiptables-cmd: Bourne-Again shell script, Unicode text, UTF-8 text executable
+./fwiptables-ver-10_10-bash.sh: Bourne-Again shell script, Unicode text, UTF-8 text executable
 ###
 ###
-###  fwiptables-cmd [optional-output] first_option [second_option]
+###  fwiptables-ver-10_10-bash.sh [optional-output] first_option [second_option]
 ###
 ###   [ optional-output ]
    [ -t|-txt -c|-cli -g|-gui -l|-log -s|-silent ]